 Re-imagining a water model (source) as an experiential multiplayer game: A case study in nitrogen offsetting in Moreton Bay

 Complex water models are historically inaccessible to end users and limited to biophysical elements.
-This project will aim to address these issues by combining gamification and co-design.
-This enables end users to contribute to the gamification of a model, evaluate management decisions under realistic conditions and provide the integration between biophysical and non-biophysical dynamics.
+This project addressed these issues by combining gamification and co-design.
+This approach enables end users to contribute to the gamification of a model, evaluate management decisions under realistic conditions and provide the integration between biophysical and non-biophysical dynamics.

 (Delivery Partners: The University of Queensland, BTN, Alluvium Consulting, Healthy Land and Water).